gcobos/leggedbot/README.md

 Inside a program, internally, a single byte 255 is used to delimit each line (all commands in the same line should start executing at the same time).

 ### MISC COMMANDS TYPE ###
-There are several types of commands that can be used in a program, and others that cannot be included in programs.
+These commands are not meant, and cannot be included in programs, they use the same code as for line separation (255).
 I call them **MISC_COMMANDS**:

 - 255 to start a MISC command, followed by:
 	* 0   = Get current position of each active channel (servo motor last known position)